ARENA2 Visualization Laboratory

 Realtime seafloor visualization in the ARENA2 projection dome

-The ARENA2 lab is the successor of the ARENA simulator (see below) and is in operation since January 2019.
-Our general goal is to provide tools to directly improve the scientific workflow by facilitating visual data exploration.
+The ARENA2 lab (Artificial Research Environment for Networked Analysis) is the successor of the ARENA simulator (see below) and is in operation since January 2019.
+Our general goal is to provide tools to directly improve the scientific workflow through visual data exploration.
 Most importantly, we aim to make the system easy to use for anyone, with a minimum to zero learning curve, and a measurable impact on the desired scientific outcome.

 ARENA2 is the core infrastructure of the Virtual Seafloor project, which is supported through a grant by the Cluster of Excellence "The Future Ocean" as well as a Phase 2 and 3b grant of the Helmholtz Excellence Network (Grant #18).